-General: The college desires to admit qualified students who can contribute to the college environment, who are in harmony with the goals and purposes of the school, and who can benefit from the opportunities afforded.
-No admission is complete until a complete transcript of former academic work has been received and evaluated.
-All entrance requirements must be satisfied before any applicant may enroll.
+General - The college desires to admit qualified students who can contribute to the college environment and who can benefit from the opportunities afforded.

-Freshman: A student may qualify for unconditional admission to freshman standing on the basis of graduation from a recognized high school and with a grade point average of not less than 2.0 for the final three years.
+Freshman - A student may qualify for unconditional admission to freshman standing on the basis of graduation from a recognized high school with a grade average of "C" for the final three years.